microfocus-idol/idol-rich-media-tutorials/tutorials/showcase/id-card-ocr/README.md

 ## Correct rotated scans

-Imagine this document was scanned upside down.
+Imagine this document was scanned and the person who did it put the card in upside down or rotated to one side.
 We would like to handle these documents automatically.
 For documents containing faces, we can make use of engine chaining and Face Detection in order to find the true orientation and correct it before running OCR as before.

 ![rotated](Turkey2.png)